Skip to Content

 Configure the application

 To run the FlowInquiry frontend, users need to provide their input in the local configuration file .env.local.
-FlowInquiry offers two options for creating this configuration file:
+To do that you need to execute scripts in the bash environments to create the .env.local file.

 Checking environments

 FlowInquiry’s front-end requires Node and pnpm to be installed on your machine.
-You can run the valid_checks.sh script located in the scripts folder to verify if your machine is set up to work with FlowInquiry
+You can run the command pnpm check-env in the flowinquiry root folder to verify if your machine is set up to work with FlowInquiry

 Run in dev mode

-it will launch the process to start the FlowInquiry front-end at the default port 3000
+it will start the FlowInquiry frontend development server at the default port 3000

 ️🚫